Bakry13/playwright-practice-project/README.md

 * It is recommended to collect cases under descripe group

-* Files and folders should be named with this formate {firstWord-SecondWord..}
+* Files and folders should be named with this format {firstWord-secondWord..}

 * Variables and methods should start with small letters